 These Egg, Apple, and Banana Pancakes for Dogs will have your dog very excited for breakfast.
 The only downside is that your pup may start waking you up even earlier!

-(This post has been sponsored by Eggland's Best, but as usual, all opinions are my own.
-Thank you so much for supporting my blog!)
+(This post was originally sponsored by Eggland's Best, but was updated in 2023.
+As usual, all opinions are my own.)

 Hello.
 It's Friday and the perfect time to start planning your weekend breakfasts.
 Pancakes, anyone?
 Oops, I'm sorry, but unfortunately, these pancakes are not for you.